mlresearch/v132/_posts/2021-03-01-moshkovitz21a.md

 ---
-title: Unexpected Effects of Online no-Substitution k-means Clustering
+title: Unexpected Effects of Online no-Substitution $k$-means Clustering
 abstract: 'Offline $k$-means clustering was studied extensively, and algorithms with a constant approximation are available.
 However, online clustering is still uncharted.
   New factors come into play: the ordering of the dataset and whether the number of